magoanalytics/agent-based-epidemiological-simulation/README.md

 After cloning the repository, load `epi_model.nlogo` from the file tab.
 Alternatively, you can simply double-click `epi_model.nlogo` from the repository folder.

 ### Setup and Go Procedures
-Move the sliders in the interface tab to modify hyperparameters to their desired values, then click `Setup` button to initiate and update changes to the model.
+Move the sliders and/or select values from the drop-down list in the interface tab to modify hyperparameters to their desired values, then click `Setup` button to initiate and update changes to the model.
 Click `Go` button to run the simulation.

 <p align="center">
 <img src="pictures/sample_interface.png" width=500>
 </p>

-## Modelling
+## Modelling Approach
 ### Agent Behavior
 <img align="right" src="pictures/sample_agent.png" width=200>